 Dera J. Nevin is eDiscovery Counsel at Proskauer Rose LLP.
 She is an accomplished e-discovery lawyer with significant operational experience developing and managing eDiscovery and practice support programs.
 She has advised numerous corporations on the development and implementation of e-discovery programs and strategies.

-Professor of Law and Professor of Strategic Management at University of Toronto
+Professor of Law and Strategic Management at University of Toronto

 Gipsy Escobar